The Case for Native Hawaiian Corporate Control of Hawaiian Homestead Lands

 It is not for the lack of care or the generosity of the original Hawaiian Benefactors that we have reached this state of affairs, for modern Hawaii bears little resemblance culturally or politically to the world in which they lived.
 They could not have foreseen that democratically elected government would be a conflicted choice for administrating the assets they left behind, or that one day Hawaiians would become a minority in the state that bears their name.

 At the same time their desire that the average Hawaiian would become sophisticated in the nature of Western land ownership and economic policies has taken place.
-There is no reason those of Hawaiian decent need any agency outside of their own choosing to administrate the assets that are legally theirs.
+There is no reason those of Hawaiian descent need any agency outside of their own choosing to administrate the assets that are legally theirs.
 They need only to decide (and take action) regarding which economic structure is the most efficient in administrating these assets to obtain the broadest prosperity for the Hawaiian people.

 If Hawaiians are to preserve their culture they need Economic Sovereignty and direct control of all Hawaiian assets contained in OHA and the Department of Hawaiian Homelands.
 The need is for an administrative structure legally endowed to steward these assets, under the direction of the Native Hawaiians beneficiaries, without the present inherent social/political conflicts of state control.